PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 So those are the fundamentals of the pirate metrics framework, but why should you use it?
 There are a few key benefits:

-### 1. It puts the focus on individual users, not organizations

-Regardless of whether you're a B2B or B2C company, it's best practice to focus on end users, not organizations.
-A company is a collection of people.
-Build for the its end users and the company's activation, retention and revenue will follow.
+1. **It's about users, not organizations:** B2B products should avoid optimizing for specific companies.
+Build for a company's end users and its activation, retention and revenue will follow.

-### 2. It creates a baseline single source of truth
+2. **It creates a baseline single source of truth:** It's easy to get lost if you don't know what "normal" looks like.
+Your pirate metrics give you a baseline.

-What's more useful?
-Exploring the solution to a problem, or debating the best way to measure whether the problem exists or not?
-It's easy to get stuck in semantic debates about the best way to measure the impact of a product change. or go searching for problems that don't exist because you don't have a clear picture of what "normal" looks like.

-### 3. It acts as an early warning system

-Once you have clear picture of historical trends, it'll be obvious when something has changed for good or ill.
-Has an activation metric taken a nosedive?
-Check onboarding process for bugs.
-Are users logging in less frequently over time?
-Perhaps you need to find ways to re-engage existing users.
-Your pirate metrics are the vital signs for your business.
+3. **It acts as an early warning system:** Once you have a clear picture of historical trends, it'll be obvious when something has changed for good or ill.

-### 4. It helps you identify weaknesses and opportunities

-Where should you focus your time to grow your business?
-Are you acquiring, activating and retaining users, but not seeing revenue growth?
+4. **It helps you identify weaknesses and opportunities:** Are you acquiring, activating and retaining users, but not seeing revenue growth?
 It's time to focus on monetization.
-Are your users retaining well, but you're not seeing much growth?
+Retaining well, but not seeing growth?
 You have an acquisition problem.

-> 💡 **PostHog Tip:** People call it the pirate funnel, but the framework doesn't dictate where you should spend your time.
-Retention is a great indicator of [product-market fit](/blog/how-to-product-market-fit) and user satisfaction.
-Don't start with acquisition just because it's at the top.

-### 5. Pirate metrics are comparative

-Pirate metrics are top level, but they're also comparable – a key quality of any good metric.
-Provided you're using a decent analytics platform, it's easy to use your pirate metrics as a way to compare different groups (cohorts) of users.
-A CEO has different needs to a salesperson, so it's sensible to consider activation and retention differently.
+5. **Pirate metrics are comparative:** A CEO has different needs to a salesperson, so it's sensible to consider activation and retention differently.
+You can use your pirate metrics to compare different cohorts of users.

-> 💡 **PostHog Tip:** You can apply different cohorts to any insight in PostHog, but you can also apply them to entire dashboards of insights.
+> 💡 **PostHog Tip:** You can apply cohorts to any insight in PostHog, but you can also apply them to entire dashboards of insights.
 Simply create your cohort and then click 'Add filter' on your AARRR dashboard (it's at the top next to the date range), search for your cohort and then apply.

 ## How to build an AARRR pirate funnel